 Long before many mid-sized cities were supporting art in public spaces, Columbia had filled an abundance of walls, parks, courtyards and street corners with murals, sculptures and fountains, including Blue Sky’s reflective Tunnelvision, a mesmerizing trompe l’oeil sunset that’s been repainted four times, and Henry Moore’s primitive Upright Motive #8, which is tucked into a hidden recess on Boyd Plaza in front of the Columbia Museum of Art.

 Much of Columbia’s public art is displayed indoors as well.
 Don’t expect to find typical convention center art on the walls of Columbia Metropolitan Convention Center.
 Instead, the light-filled space is filled with abstract landscapes, montages, light-catching glass sculptures and paintings of local landmarks so realistic that they could be photographs.
 Chosen for their unique representation of the region’s history, architecture and natural resources, each of the more than 40 pieces were created by local artists, some of whom, like painter Jonathan Greene, have risen to national prominence.
-Visit any location of Columbia’s award-winning, innovative library system and you’ll find a lot more than books.
-Specially-commissioned artworks in each of the recently renovated branches—some of which are community efforts led by an artist--are transforming the library into a hub of activity and conversation.
+Visit any location of Columbia’s award-winning, innovative library system, Richland Library, and you’ll find a lot more than books.
+Specially-commissioned artworks on exhibition in each of the recently renovated branches—some of which are community efforts led by an artist--are transforming the library into a hub of activity and conversation.
 “Libraries are a center of learning, creating and sharing, and we believe this supports that mission,” says marketing director Emily Stoll.

 Once a dark space that showed art films on the wall, Columbia’s Nickelodeon Theater has transformed itself into a center for the art of film with the Indie Grits Film Festival, educational opportunities, innovative partnerships like live dance performances in combination with a series of contemporary dance documentaries and, of course, an innovative selection of art films, which are often curated around a theme.
 Best of all, the seats are super comfy and the beer and wine selection would make any bar owner proud.